 The proposed guidelines are intended to replace a CESR Recommendation from 2005.
-However, the consultation paper does not describe the current situation in the EU Member States regarding the regulation of APMs.
-As a consequence it is not possible to understand the extent of the differences between EU Member States today and why changes to the CESR Recommendation are necessary.
-DI believes that ESMA should focus on the consistent application of the current CESR Recommendation in all EU Member before embarking on further changes to the current CESR recommendation.
+The consultation paper does not describe the current situation in the EU Member States regarding the regulation of APMs.
+It is therefore not possible to understand how large the differences are between EU Member States today.
+BUSINESSEUROPE believes that a description of this would have been helpful for interested parties when commenting on the consultation paper.

 The proposed guidelines contain a number of amendments compared to the CESR Recommendation, e.g. regarding the definition of APMs and the scope for when information should be given by issuers on APMs (extended to all regulated information).
-However, DI does not believe ESMA has provided adequate information on the proposed or envisaged changes and more detailed argumentation for the specific changes anticipated.
-DI believes that this is a weakness with the consultation paper.
+However, no clear and comprehensive description is given of proposed changes.
+BUSINESSEUROPE believes that this is a weakness with the consultation paper, making it more difficult for interested parties to give comments.

-DI has noted the ESMA statement that some issuers present confusing or optimistic pictures of their performance by removing certain negative aspects when presenting APMs.
-As this conclusion is not backed by any empirical evidence, DI finds it impossible to comment on this statement based on what is said in the consultation paper.
-DI would suggest that ESMA gather more emphirical evidence for this statement.
-DI would also suggest that if ESMA finds the emphirical evidence, then ESMA should also evaluate whether the current CESR recommendation is applied.
+This also carries over to the assessment of why changes to the CESR Recommendation are necessary.
+ESMA has not been very clear on this.
+ESMA has stated that some issuers present confusing or optimistic pictures of their performance by removing certain negative aspects when presenting APMs.
+This conclusion is not backed by any empirical evidence.
+It is therefore not possible to comment on this statement based on what is said in the consultation paper.